4d/docs/docs/WebStudio/web-studio.md

 ---
 id: webStudio
-title: 4D WebStudio
+title: WebStudio
 ---

-> **Preview**: 4D WebStudio is provided as a preview feature.
+> **Preview**: The web studio is provided as a preview feature.
 Using this feature in production is not recommended; the final implementation could be slightly different.

-4D WebStudio is a powerful integrated development environment (IDE) that lets you tap into various parts of your 4D projects (such as databases and methods) and link them to highly customizable interface elements in order to build complete applications.
+WebStudio is a powerful integrated development environment (IDE) that lets you tap into various data sources, such as a 4D project's databases and methods, and link them to highly customizable interface elements in order to build complete applications.

 ![alt-text](assets/en/web-studio/web-studio-intro.png)

 ### Requirements

-4D WebStudio supports the following web browsers:
+The web studio supports the following web browsers:

 - Chrome
 - Safari
 - Edge
 - FireFox

-The minimum resolution to use the 4D WebStudio is 1280x720.
+The minimum resolution to use the web studio is 1280x720.
 Recommended resolution is 1920x1080.

+> The web studio is not compatible with binary databases.
+When working with a binary database, opening the web studio  will throw an error.

 ## Access Configuration

 The web studio relies on the [`WebAdmin`](../Admin/webAdmin.md) web server component for its configuration and authentication settings.

-- **configuration**: the 4D WebStudio configuration inherits the [`WebAdmin` web server settings](../Admin/webAdmin.md#webadmin-settings),
+- **configuration**: The web studio configuration inherits the [`WebAdmin` web server settings](../Admin/webAdmin.md#webadmin-settings),
-- **authentication**: access to 4D WebStudio is granted when the [session user is authenticated](../Admin/webAdmin.md#authentication-and-session) and has the "WebAdmin" privilege.
-When 4D WebStudio is accessed through the **WebStudio** menu item (see below), automatic authentication is provided.
+- **authentication**: access to the web studio is granted when the [session user is authenticated](../Admin/webAdmin.md#authentication-and-session) and has the "WebAdmin" privilege.
+When the web studio is accessed through the **Design** > **Web Studio...** menu item, automatic authentication is provided.

 > **TODO --> ADD protection on instance level (4D client)**

-## Opening 4D WebStudio
+## Opening the web studio

-The 4D WebStudio page is automatically available when [the `WebAdmin` web server is started](../Admin/webAdmin.md#starting-the-webadmin-web-server).
+The web studio page is automatically available when [the `WebAdmin` web server is started](../Admin/webAdmin.md#starting-the-webadmin-web-server).

- There are two ways to access the 4D WebStudio :
+ There are two ways to access the web studio :

- *	from a 4D application, go to **Design** > **4D WebStudio**.
+ *	from a 4D application, go to **Design** > **Web Studio...**.

  	If the `WebAdmin` server is already running, your default browser opens at `IPaddress:HTTPPort/studio`.
 Otherwise, you will be asked if you want to start the `WebAdmin` web server first.